ggtylerr/DSA-Disc-Bot/README.md

 2. Download the repository.
 You can do this through here (GitHub) or through the repl (link above)
 3. Extract it.
 4. In your command prompt / terminal, make sure the selected directory is the same folder as the extracted one and run `npm install`
-5. In index.js, you can make any adjustments you want to make, such as the default prefix.
-Just follow the comments.
+5. In config.js, you can make any adjustments you want to make, such as the default prefix.
+Just follow the notes.

 ### The rest of the installation process
 #### Making the discord bot user and adding it